 - Ruxandra Ispas, Group Chief Procurement and Logistics Officer

-- Brian Poplin, President and Chief Executive Officer of Elior North America
+- Olivier Poirot, Chief Executive Officer of Elior North America

 Philippe Guillemot was appointed Chief Executive Officer of Elior Group on December 5, 2017.